How to Cheer on the Griz Like a Local

 Where can I watch the Griz game in Missoula?

 No ticket?
 No problem!
 Head over to the Press Box just outside of campus on Broadway to immerse yourself in the game day experience.
 Locals-only dives like Red's Bar and Missoula Club, both located downtown, offer cheap beer and food as well as a fun atmosphere to cheer on the Griz with Missoulians.
-For a more low-key viewing experience with a huge food and drink menu, check out Tamarak Brewing or The Still Room.
+For a more low-key viewing experience with a huge food and drink menu, check out Tamarack Brewing, Thomas Meagher Bar, or The Iron Horse downtown.

 What am I allowed to bring into the stadium?